 Putting clothing on a baby doesn’t require frills and fluff to make them safe and comfortable.
 You need to consider the basics and what life is really like with a newborn baby while adding clothing items to a baby registry.
 Those little tutus and tiny tights are cute, but they are also hard to put on a tiny baby and the baby grows so fast they will be out of that size in no time.

 Add practical items like packs of onesies, layettes, and cotton shorts and shirts to the list.
 Pajama items are also comfortable, low-cost, and cute.

 You may also want to add a few items from Snug Bub USA because their baby clothes are made from 100% cotton fabric, with a CPSIA certified stain proof lining to prevent any messes.
 They wipe clean in seconds and have in built in bibs!
 As if that weren’t enough, they have a unique expandable design that allows them to fit your little one longer with great features like detachable booties.
 The adorable fox jumpsuit above is a Snub Bub best seller.

 Babywearing is one of the oldest traditions of parenting around the world.
 Here are just a few of the many benefits of using a baby carrier:

-Essential items for baby are what you should start with when making a baby registry, and then add in cute items.
+Essential items for baby are what you should start with when making a baby registry.
+Then add in cute items, optional.
 One of the best tips for making this process easy is to add essentials online so you aren’t distracted by the fun things in the store.
 Then, make a trip to the store to add those little items you just must have for your green baby nursery.